 Floromancy: The Oracular Garden

-As the Wheel of the Year turns, spring gives way to summer, and roses return to the gardens and wild places.
+As the Wheel of the Year turns and spring inches toward summer, roses return to the gardens and wild places.
 In their oracular gardens, Witches and Pagans engage with flower magick.
-Flower divination is known as Floromancy, and we’ve been talking with the roses since childhood - remember finding a flower and announcing, 'they love me, they love me not,' each time you removed a petal?
-This game is a form of Floromany and only ends when you get down to the last petal and discover how your crush feels about you - according to the flower.
+Flower divination is known as floromancy, and you’ve likely been practicing since childhood - do you remember plucking a flower and announcing, 'they love me…they love me not…' each time you removed a petal?
+This childhood pastime was a form of floromancy, a way to intuit how someone felt about you according to the flower.

-Spotting specific flowers on certain days of the week is also a form of flower divination.
-Just like bees and birds, in the old world, people saw flowers as oracles.
+Crossing paths with certain flowers on certain days of the week is also a form of flower divination.
+Just like the bees and the birds, in the old world, people saw flowers as oracles.

 Floromancy & Flower Divination

-In the Victorian Era, flower scrying or flower gazing was also a common form of divination.
-With flower scrying, people meditated with a living plant and intuited shapes, patterns, and peculiarities as messages.
-Another form of flower scrying involves asking a question and then sprinkling a handful of petals into a bowl of water.
-Beneath a soft light (the moon, a candle), people gazed into the bowl of flowers, looking for answers amidst the floating petals.
+The Victorian Era popularized flower scrying and flower gazing by emphasizing the language of flowers.
+While meditating with a living plant, a person would intuit messages according to the shapes, patterns, visual flaws, and peculiarities of the plant.
+Another form of flower scrying involved asking a question before sprinkling a handful of petals into a bowl of water.
+Beneath a soft light (like a candle or the moon), people gazed into the bowl and searched for secrets amidst the floating petals.

-Flormancy might involve tending to a small garden, adding dried flowers to your grimoire, or inviting live flowers indoors to encourage our seasonal unfolding alongside theirs.
-Today, we know that flowers possess unique, subtle vibrations that interact with humans on a cellular level, plus, May is a beautiful time to work with flowers.
-Just ask the moon.
+For modern practitioners, Flormancy might involve tending a small garden, pressing dried flowers into your grimoire, or bringing potted flowers indoors to encourage their seasonal unfolding alongside ours.
+Flowers possess unique subtle vibrations that interact with humans on a cellular level, and this month is a potent time to work with what’s blooming—just ask the moon.

 Previous